User's Guide: HSM Gateway

 4.4 Rotate a Key in HSM Group

-When you rotate a key in an HSM group, the action will only rotate the key inside the HSM by generating another key which will be generated again within the configured HSM.
+When you rotate a virtual key in a HSM group, the action will only rotate the key inside the HSM by generating another key within the configured HSM.

 To rotate a key in HSM: